-9The fixed supply ensures that prices are fully revealing (Grossman 1976).
-Internet Appendix C allows for the supply of the risky asset to be stochastic, so that prices are only partially revealing (Diamond and Verrecchia 1981).
+7The fixed supply ensures that prices are fully revealing (Grossman 1976).
+Online Appendix B allows for the supply of the risky asset to be stochastic, so that prices are only partially revealing (Diamond and Verrecchia 1981).
 The key intuitions remain unchanged.

-10Supplementary Material available on the authors' websites considers many alternative processes for the dynamic evolution of the fundamental value of the asset.
+8Online Appendix D considers many alternative processes for the dynamic evolution of the fundamental value of the asset.
 For example, we consider the case where fundamentals evolve as a random walk with a fixed terminal date, or where the growth rate of fundamentals follows an AR(1).
 Our results on the interaction of partial equilibrium thinking with different types of shocks are robust to these variations without an uncertain terminal date, and we choose this process for fundamentals for tractability.